DumbleDuck/Maze_Solver_using_Double_QLearning/README.md

-## Solving a maze using Double Q learning:
+## Solving maze using Double Q learning

 $$ Q(s, a) \leftarrow Q(s, a) + \alpha \left[ r + \gamma \max_{a'} Q(s', a') - Q(s, a) \right] $$

-Q-learning has a good exploration-exploitation tradeoff compared to on-policy methods used in Reinforcement Learning.
+Q-learning has a good exploration-exploitation tradeoff compared to on-policy methods used in reinforcement learning.
 However, Q-learning suffers from overestimation bias where it uses the maximum Q-value of the next state-action pair for the TD update.

 This model uses Double Q-learning to eliminate this problem by incorporating randomness.
 It trains the agent to solve the `FrozenLake` environment from OpenAI's Gymnasium library by using two Q functions that are updated randomly according to the following update rule: